 The best ways to support a healthy immune system is to pay attention to what you put in your body.
 There are some foods that can benefit or boost your immune systems and other foods that you should avoid.

 Some of the best foods to boost your immune system are onions, citrus, cucumbers, ginger, pineapple, and broth.

-White pungent vegetables include onions, garlic, leeks, shallots, cauliflower and radishes.
+- White Pungent Vegetables – Onions and other white pungent vegetables are great for your immune.
+White pungent vegetables are onions, garlic, leeks, shallots, cauliflower and radishes.
 These vegetables are particularly healing to your respiratory tract because they break down mucus.
 No matter how congested you might be, if you cut a fresh onion in half and hold it under your nose, in a few seconds, you would be able to smell that onion.
 White pungent vegetables, especially onions, can break through mucus and clear respiratory passages.

-Pineapple is high in vitamin C and other nutrients that support your immune system, but pineapple also contains an important enzyme, bromelain.
+- Pineapple – Pineapple is high in vitamin C and other nutrients that support your immune system, but pineapple also contains an important enzyme, bromelain.
 Enzymes are known for improving digestion and reducing inflammation, but did you know that bromelain from fresh pineapple can get rid of a sore throat?
 If you are suffering from a sore throat, eat fresh pineapple until you feel a bit of mouth irritation.
-Canned and frozen pineapple will not have the same effect; the pineapple must be fresh.
+Canned and frozen pineapple will not have the same effect; the pineapple must be fresh